molove/ebay-purchase-report/README.md

 ## What's Next

 1. Make it work also for `Unpaid items`, `Canceled items`, `Canceled invoices` and `Returns and canceled orders` purchase history lists.

+How to Load into Chrome

+o fix locally, since author isn't updating the extension.

+    Download the extension folder (I used VS git sync, but you can also git pull https://github.com/eugenmihailescu/ebay-purchase-report)
+    Change the line @alastaira mentioned
+    Go to Chrome/More Tools/Extensions
+    Set Developer mode to ON
+    Load unpacked and point to folder with modified extension source You'll also need to remove developer element from the manifest to make it work (looks like Chrome extension manifest no longer allows it).

+Don't forget to unload the 1.0.24.
+I changed version in the local modified one to 1.0.24.1 to distinguish from published one.

+On reload the Purchase Date appeared in the generated report.
+Good luck :)